guitsaru/draco/README.md

 ## Sample Application

-This repository includes a sample application in `samples/teeny-tiny`.
+This repository includes sample applications in the `samples/` directory.

+* teeny-tiny - A 20 second space shooter created during the DragonRuby TeenyTiny Game Jam
+* gorillas-basic - A recreation of the gorillas_basic sample game that comes with DragonRuby

 ### Running the sample application

 1. Download the [latest release](https://github.com/guitsaru/draco/archive/main.zip) of this repository.
 2. Create a copy of DragonRuby GTK in a new folder.
-3. Copy the teeny-tiny directory from draco into your new DragonRuby GTK folder. `cp -r draco/samples/teeny-tiny dragonruby/teeny-tiny`.
+3. Copy the teeny-tiny directory from draco into your new DragonRuby GTK folder. `cp -r draco/samples/ dragonruby/`.
-4. Run it using `./dragonruby teeny-tiny`.
+4. Run them using `./dragonruby teeny-tiny` or `./dragonruby gorillas-basic`.

 ## Installation